Logo of Rancho Taquias Preserve with stylized fish and natural elements in black and white.

 An Historic Working Ranch

-Tajiguas is home to a rich mix of architectural, agricultural, and cultural history, offering meaningful ways to learn about, celebrate, and protect the heritage of coastal California.
+Rancho Tajiguas Preserve is home to a rich mix of architectural, agricultural, and cultural history, offering meaningful ways to learn about, celebrate, and protect the heritage of coastal California.
+Today, the Gaviota Coast Conservancy manages the ranch as a working landscape where conservation, agriculture, and education come together to shape a resilient future.

 Lush green hills with trees and a small pond in a valley under a clear blue sky.